tbarn/auto-collector-dashboard/README.md

 `PORT=3000`

-Give you already have [node installed](https://nodejs.org/en/download/) on your machine, you will then run `node server.js` in your terminal in the same folder as server.js.
+Given you already have [node installed](https://nodejs.org/en/download/) on your machine, you will then run `node server.js` in your terminal in the same folder as server.js.

 You can then navigate to localhost:3000 (or whatever `PORT` you set) in your browser to see the dashboard.